anhthiphuongtran/web-scraping/README.md

 ## Dependencies:

 1. Python v3.x is required.
-2. Beautiful Soup library is required to scape web data.
+2. Beautiful Soup library is required to scrape web data.
 3. Smtp module is required to send email automatically within the program.

 ## Additional information